coolinmc6/react_blog/README.md

 # README

+Welcome to [coolinmc6](https://github.com/coolinmc6)'s React Blog app!
+To see more of my React repositories, take a look here: [React App](https://github.com/coolinmc6/react-app).

-This application is based on lectures from Stephen's Grider's
+This repository is based on lectures from Stephen's Grider's [Modern React with Redux](https://www.udemy.com/react-redux/) course on Udemy.
-<a target="_blank" href="https://www.udemy.com/react-redux/">React-Redux</a>
-course on Udemy.

 ## Tools Used in this App